emmartins/quickstart/h2-console/README.md

 WildFly bundles H2 as an in-memory, in-process database.
 H2 is written in Java so can run on any platform WildFly runs.

-This is quickstart shows you how to use the H2 console with JBoss Enterprise Platform 6 or JBoss WildFly.
+This is quickstart shows you how to use the H2 console with JBoss WildFly.
 It uses the `greeter` quickstart as a GUI for entering data.

 System requirements